Skip to content

 3. Hit the Reset button in the confirmation dialog box.

 The process will only take a few seconds to complete.
-Once done, it would have rectified the underlying issue as well.
+Once done, the underlying issue will be rectified as well.

-However, suppose you don’t prefer to carry out the reset process as a last resort.
-In that case, you could consider switching to any other Windows browser and accessing the concerned sites.
+However, you prefer to avoid carrying out the reset process as a last resort.
+In that case, consider switching to any other Windows browser and accessing the concerned sites.

 Bottom Line

 In my case, reloading the website was a temporary relief from this issue.
-Then, disabling an extension (JavaScript, to be precise) finally rectified the issue.
+Then, turning off browser extensions finally rectified the problem conflicting with the browser functionality.

 Please share the article if you find it helpful: